CodeTheCity/codethecity.github.io/README.md

 The dashboard is written in Python3 and uses Flask as a webserver.

-The prototype version of this is running on a Raspberry Pi running Buster and the installation instructions are for that platform.
+The prototype version of this was originally run on a Raspberry Pi running Buster and the installation instructions are for that platform.

 ## Raspberry Pi